Have Some Free Time For Esoteric Projects?

 Now who has the courage to take on the challenge of getting the current version of Windows to boot on an Intel 4004?

 What is the address range of the 4004 or the relevant emulator?
 I have a feeling that the current version of Windows wouldn't quite fit.
-Heck, Win3.2 would probably have a hard.
+Heck, Win3.2 would probably have a hard time squeezing in.

 At not quite 3/4 MHz, networking would be interesting.
 Do modern systems even still retain the ability to talk that slowly?
 I am reminded of a Night Court episode in which a man spoke excruciatingly slowly and everyone had reasons why they wanted to clear the docket by 12 Midnight.